devyntk/cs425-final-project/README.md

 - All monetary data in the DB is stored as floating point types instead of SQL's `NUMERIC` type.
 This is done because rust has no equivalent type to `NUMERIC` and as such the create being used for SQL connections could not handle this.
 - The DB Connection details are hard coded into the application, and have no provision for an external server.
+- The error handling is minimal at best and would likely fail even the smartest of dumbest users.